 I have to refer to a 2011 post on this blog titled Bull-and-bear-market-analysis.html to let you see what I am talking about.
 Remember 2008-2009?
 Remember all the hand-wringing about how slow the markets would recover?
 Much slower than any other recovery in history?
 All the headlines about the coming crash which would be worse than anything we have ever seen before?
 Well what does the chart tell you?
 Right: Poppycock!
+The market recovery from the 2009 lows was just as steep as that of previous crashes!
 The next graph shows you the S&P with 10 and 50 week(?) moving averages.

 |S&P500 since 1977 with moving averages|